goodhua2018/Furnitures-Market/README.md

 ## :scream: Bugs to fix :poop:
 - The quantity of furniture can be drop below 0.
-- If the number of added cart furniture can not be seen on the page, then the update and donate funtion disabled.
+- If the number of added cart furniture can not be seen on the page, then the update and donate funtion disabled.  fixed

 ## :sob: Lessons learnt